mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_train_java.md

     public MSTensor getInputByTensorName(String tensorName);
     ```

-2. Use the `GetInputs` method to directly obtain the vectors of all model input tensors.
+2. Use the `getInputs` method to directly obtain the vectors of all model input tensors.

     ```java
     /**